Court Deadline Calculator (Add Calendar or Business Days)

 Interpreting and using your results

 The date shown by the tracker is a projected deadline based on simple arithmetic and your inputs.
-It is a starting point for docketing and planning, not a substitute for legal analysis.
+It is a strong starting point for docketing and planning, but it is not a substitute for reading the governing rule carefully.

 Important limitations and assumptions